cyclosproject/ng-swagger-gen/README.md

 }
 ```

-This will not only generate only the services for the chosen tags, but models
+This will generate only the services for the chosen tags, and also skip the
-which are not referenced by any of the generated services are skipped,
+generation of any interfaces for models which are not used by any of the
-preventing the generation of unused classes.
+generated services.

 ## Setting up a node script
 Regardless If your Angular project was generated or is managed by